Governor of New York

 The governor of New York is the head of government of the U.S. state of New York.
 The governor is the head of the executive branch of New York's state government and the commander-in-chief of the state's military forces.
 The governor has a duty to enforce state laws and the power to either approve or veto bills passed by the New York Legislature, to convene the legislature and grant pardons, except in cases of impeachment and treason.
-The governor is the highest paid governor in the country.
+The governor of New York is the highest paid governor in the country.

+The current governor is Kathy Hochul, a member of the Democratic Party who took office on August 24, 2021, following the resignation of Andrew Cuomo.
+She was elected to a full term in 2022.